 Cost of revenue was \$261.2 million or 80.4%, compared to \$209.8 million or 64.6% of revenue in 2021.
 The majority of cost of revenue relates to payroll and related costs.
 Following the recovery of the airport security and other aviation related services segments in 2022, the cost of revenue increased.
 Following the COVID-19 crisis some countries provided financial assistance to the Company and its subsidiaries at the airport security and other aviation related services segments, which reduced the Company's labor costs.
-The major countries that provided assistance were: (a) the Netherlands provided for the years 2022 and 2021 financial and payroll support to the Dutch companies in the group of 63.7 million and 618.1 million (63.9 million and 618.1 million and 618
+The major countries that provided assistance were: (a) the Netherlands provided for the years 2022 and 2021 financial and payroll support to the Dutch companies in the group of €3.7. million and €18.1 million (\$3.9 million and \$22.6 million as of December 31, 2022 and 2021), respectively reducing the Company's labor costs. (b) the United States of America provided in 2022 and 2021 to the Company payroll support of \$0 million and \$15.9 million, respectively, of which \$0 million and \$16.9 million were used and recognized in 2022 and 2021, respectively, reducing the Company's labor costs in the United States of America.
+Those amounts were recorded in the Company's books as reduction of payroll expenses, which decreased the cost of revenue, especially in 2021.In addition, following the shortage in manpower in many locations in which the Company operates and increases of minimum wage rates in few states in the United States of America, the labor costs of the Company increased.